sultaniman/ember-perfect-scroll/README.md

 `bower install perfect-scrollbar`

 ## Scroll events
 perfect-scrollbar dispatches its own custom events.
+For each event type; the current value of the scroll position for the corresponding axis is dispatched as the first parameter of the event.

+In summary; the `value` dispatched for
+`ps-scroll-y`, `ps-scroll-up`, `ps-scroll-down`, `ps-y-reach-start`, and `ps-y-reach-end` events is the current scroll position of the vertical scroll bar; where as it is the current scroll position of the horizontal scroll bar for `ps-scroll-y`, `ps-scroll-up`, `ps-scroll-down`, `ps-y-reach-start`, and `ps-y-reach-end` events.

 ### ps-scroll-y
 This event fires when the y-axis is scrolled in either direction.